 They may not seem like that bad of a vice, but fizzy drinks – both full fat and diet versions – are devoid of much nutritional value.
 The sugars and artificial sweeteners can trigger insulin secretion and the excess of caffeine often leads to unsustainable energy spikes, leaving you ready to fall asleep at your desk.
 And that’s before we mention their effect on your pearly whites!
 If you’re craving some bubbles, opt for a Kombucha or flavoured sparkling water instead to scratch that itch.

-Many of us can navigate a balanced breakfast, lunch and dinner, but snacking can be a huge downfall.
-Try to boost your nutrition by aiming to have one smart snack every day.
+Many of us can navigate a balanced breakfast, lunch and dinner, but excessive snacking can be our huge downfall.
+Before you grab a chocolate bar or packet of crips, boost your nutrition by aiming to have one smart snack every day.
 Try whipping up a batch of protein balls for the week or grab some veggie sticks and hummus on the go.

 Set Yourself Up For The Day